jedld/natural_20/README.md

 A prompt based system will launch for you to create your own game.

+The end result will be a folder containing a bunch of YAML files describing your game

+## Map making guide

+A map is a YAML file that consists of the following:

+- Base Layer - contains terrain information like ground, grass, walls, doors, traps and various obstacles
+- Meta Layer - contains information about dynamic objects like player tokens, NPCs
+- Light Layer - contains information about static lights in the map
+- Legend - A mapping from the layers to details about the terrain and tokens
+- Map Triggers - A map level trigger

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.